heetbeet/Setting-Up-My-GitHub-Keys-on-Windows/README.md

 ssh -vT git@github.com
 ```

-If everything is set up correctly, you should receive a message saying, "You've successfully authenticated."
+If everything is set up correctly, you should receive a message at the end saying, "You've successfully authenticated."